VoyVivika/GodSpeakBot/README.md

+Consider this Public Domain like TempleOS, I really do not care what you use this in.

 I'm the Creator of the GodSpeakBot Twitter Account (https://twitter.com/GodSpeakBot) and this is it's Source Code

 This Program is Written in Tracery and was designed for use with the Cheap Bots Done Quick service that has since shutdown, the last tweet this bot put out was in April of 2023.